danbev/learning-openssl/notes/bignum.md

 #  define BN_BYTES        4
 ```

-So `d`, the digits will be a pointer to unsigned long or int depeding on the
+So `d`, the digits will be a pointer to an unsigned long or int depending on the
-processor in use, and it will be divided into chunks the size of BN_BITS2:
+processor used, and it will be divided into chunks the size of BN_BITS2:
 ```c
 # define BN_BITS2       (BN_BYTES * 8)
 # define BN_BITS        (BN_BITS2 * 2)